 |Bag Size (Lbs.)|

-Purina One wins in the cost category.
+Purina ONE wins in the cost category.
 They are a lower-cost dog food, and don’t have as many high-quality ingredients as the Pro Plan formulas.
-If budget is your primary concern, Purina One is a great option compared to other lower-cost brands.
+If budget is your primary concern, Purina ONE is a great option compared to other lower-cost brands like Pedigree or Iams.

 Frequently Asked Questions